-One of the areas of most concern to ICO investors is the current regulatory environment.
-Here, the Bitcoin Market Journal team takes a look at the status of ICO regulation globally.
-(Be sure to bookmark this page, as our team of researchers regularly updates the status of ICO regulations!)
+Here, the Bitcoin Market Journal team takes a look at the regulation status of both cryptocurrencies and ICOs/STOs globally.
+(Be sure to bookmark this page, as our team of researchers regularly updates the status of crypto regulations!)

 |Country / Organization||Cryptocurrency Status||ICO / Security Token Status||Notes|